opencv/opencv/doc/README.txt

-(2) If you want to build the html files that OpenCV uses to populate the online documentation, assuming you downloaded easy_install, Sphinx and plasTex as above, then from the .../opencv/doc/plastex directory, issue the "go" commend there:
+(2) If you want to build the html files that OpenCV uses to populate the online documentation, assuming you downloaded easy_install, Sphinx and plasTex as above, then from the .../opencv/doc/latex2sphinx directory, issue the "buildall" commend there:

-sh go
+sh buildall

 The resulting html files will be be created in:
-.../opencv/doc/plastex/_build/html
+.../opencv/doc/latex2sphinx/_build/html

+Under this html directory, you will find index.html files for: cpp   The C++ manual c     The C manual py    The Python manual

 --------------------------------------------------------------------------
 [1] To install easy install on Ubuntu, try either (as stated above):